stencylxd/masker/pages/coding.md

 input <variable name>

 // This will get input from the user and put the value in the variable you provided.
-// Do you want the user input to be converted to uppercase or lowercase?
+// Do you want the user input to be converted to lowercase? xinput <variable name>

-// xinput = input will be lowercased
-// xxinput = input will be uppercased
-// input = no processing will happen to input
+// You can also read a single char like this: readchar <variable name>
 ```

 ## Checkpoints, Conditionals, and Loops